-Residential Learning Experience provides an additional platform for TSP Scholars to engage in learning beyond the classroom.
+Residential & Experiential Learning Experience provides an additional platform for TSP Scholars to engage in learning beyond the classroom.
 A key component of the TSP programme will incorporate residential learning where TSP scholars have the opportunity to undertake learning experiences situated within the residential houses.
 For example, residential learning can include involvement in formal or informal exchanges with international partners (students and academics) as well as networking sessions with educational leaders (local and global) at the House of residences.

 In the era of rapid globalisation where the world is more connected and interdependent, a global experience will enable our TSP scholars to acquire a global edge.
 Opportunities for such global experiences are provided through overseas programmes such as the Overseas Student Exchange Programme and the International Practicum.
 Through the experience, TSP scholars will be able to explore global issues, develop insights, expand their horizons, and connect with people of diverse cultures.

 TSP scholars are given priority in NIE’s exclusive Student Exchange Programme.
-They can take courses in an overseas partner university, e.g., Boston College, University of Helsinki, University of Sydney, for one semester.
+They can take courses in an overseas partner university, e.g., Queen's University, University of Helsinki, University of Sydney, for one semester.

 TSP scholars have the opportunity to do their Teaching Assistantship overseas.
 They will be exposed to different classroom environments and educational standards.
-The experience will encourage the TSP scholars to understand and appreciate both Singapore’s and the host’s educational systems, help them cultivate an international outlook on teaching and learning, and network with other educators from partner universities in countries such as Finland, Denmark, Switzerland, New Zealand, Taiwan, Hong Kong, Japan, South Korea, China, Sweden and the US.
+The experience will encourage the TSP scholars to understand and appreciate both Singapore’s and the host’s educational systems, help them cultivate an international outlook on teaching and learning, and network with other educators from partner universities in countries such as Norway, Finland, Denmark, Switzerland, New Zealand, Taiwan, Hong Kong, Japan, South Korea, China, Sweden and the US.

 See testimony from our students

 Gain a head start by reading Master level courses, the results of which may be used for accreditation to a Masters degree.

-TSP scholars with at least CGPA of 4.0 at the end of Year 2 Semester 2 and meet additional subject-specific criteria can read up to 3 Masters level courses in Year 3 -4.
+TSP scholars with outstanding results and meet additional subject-specific criteria can read up to 3 Masters level courses in Year 3 -4.

 TSP scholars are guaranteed on-campus accommodation.